assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft8.md

 Two address types are currently supported.

 *AddressType 0* is the *any* type.
-The client does not specify a particular server-side key holder to connect to, it connects to the server default one.
+The client does not specify a particular server-side key holder to connect to, it connects to the server default.
 When AddressType is 0, AddressSize MUST be 0.

 *AddressType 1* is a public key address.
 The client can chose key holder based on its public.
 A 32-byte public signing key as defined in